4 Reasons You Should Never, Ever Own A Car

 Thinking of Buying a Car?
 Consider Hitting Yourself on the Head With a Hammer Instead.

-There’s a simple reason that subscription services like Spotify, Netflix and Rent The Runway are on fire: Owning stuff sucks.
+There’s a simple reason that subscription services like Spotify and Netflix are popular even during the COVID-19 crisis: Owning stuff sucks.

 Okay, so some things are nice to own.
 A rare piece of art maybe.
 Or a house that triples in value in five years and is walkable to a killer Thai food place.